MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 ## How to report assessment results to get buy-in

 Azure Well-Architected Review is a continous journey which requires buy-in from executives or stakeholders.
-Subsequently, Azure Well-Architected assessment results should be presented in a way to help you get buy-in and required support from stakeholders.
+Subsequently, Azure Well-Architected assessment results should be presented in a way to help you get buy-in for further actions.
 You can use following template as a starting point:

 ### Executive summary